Harry-Wallbank/ForcesOfVirtues/FinalGroupProject/README.txt

 Build 0.09
-	Reworked the battling so that the numbers werent random and that they were set dependant between the characters fixed a bug to where the battling scene would stay in an infinate loop when the numbers were the same
+	Reworked the battling so that the numbers werent random and that they were set dependant between the characters fixed a bug to where the battling scene would stay in an infinate loop when the numbers were the same Build 0.11
+	brought back random battle starts except they cant be the same number on any of sides\
+	enemies have a lower chance of colliding with eachother